RAZAFINDRATSIMA LAB

 Anja Rafaharetana

-Anja is a Master student in Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar.
-She is currently developing a Master's thesis research project, while participating in field research with the lab in Ranomafana.
+Anja recently finished her Master in Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar.
+She developed her Master's thesis research project, while participating in field research with the lab in Ranomafana.

 Picture